Loveless (album): Accolades

 Loveless has been a consistent critical favourite.
 It came in at number 14 in the 1991 Village Voice Pazz & Jop critics' poll.
 In 1999, Pitchfork named Loveless the best album of the 1990s.
 However, in its 2003 revision of the list, the album was moved to number two, swapping places with Radiohead's OK Computer.
 A 2022 listing restored it to the top spot.
 Pitchfork also named Loveless the greatest shoegaze album of all time.
 In 2000, the album was voted number 63 in Colin Larkin's All Time Top 1000 Albums.
 In 2003, Rolling Stone ranked it number 219 on its list of the 500 greatest albums of all time, 221 in a 2012 revised list and 73 in another revised list published in 2020.
 In 2004, The Observer ranked it at number 20 in its "100 Greatest British Albums" list, declaring it "the last great extreme rock album."

 The album was ranked at number 22 on Spin's list of "100 Greatest Albums 1985–2005," with Chuck Klosterman writing that "whenever anyone uses the phrase swirling guitars, this record is why.
 A testament to studio production and single-minded perfectionism, Loveless has a layered, inverted thickness that makes harsh sounds soft and fragile moments vast."
 In 2008, Loveless topped The Irish Times' "Top 40 Irish Albums of All Time" critics' list, and in 2013, it placed third in the Irish Independent's "Top 30 Irish Albums of All Time" list.
 In 2014, it placed ninth on the Alternative Nation site's "Top 10 Underrated 90's Alternative Rock Albums" list.
 In 2013, NME ranked the album at number 18 on its "500 Greatest Albums of All Time" list.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In 2020, Paste named it the eighth-best album of the 1990s and the second-best dream pop album of all time.

 Legacy

 Loveless has been influential on a large number of genres and artists.
 Clash called the album "the magnum opus of the shoegazing genre ... it raised the bar so high that it subsequently collapsed under its own weight," leading to the dissipation of the style.
 Critic Jim DeRogatis wrote that "the forward-looking sounds of this unique disc have positioned the band as one of the most influential and inspiring bands since the Velvet Underground."
 Authors Paul Hegarty and Martin Halliwell wrote that the album "might be so progressive that nothing else will ever match it."
 Metro Times called the album "the high-water mark of shoegaze," writing that its "dense production and hypnotic atmosphere drugged listeners with its sound's lovely oxymoron: at once hard and soft, up-tempo and languid, lascivious and frigid."
-Paul Lester of The Guardian called it "the Pet Sounds of UK avant-rock."
+Paul Lester of The Guardian called it "the Pet Sounds of UK avant-rock," while Pitchfork's Ryan Schreiber named Loveless–alongside Radiohead's OK Computer and Pink Floyd's The Dark Side of the Moon–as an album that outshines Pet Sounds.